Garroura/Writeups/Reverse Engineering/AASSemblY.md

 * Sets al to 1 if equal, 0 otherwise.
 * stores the result of the function call in another local variable and prints it using ``printf``.
 Analyzing the Output.txt file and the ``.rodata`` , we observe that the main function prints 1 as a result of the comparison.
 Players are tasked with retrieving the ID by reversing the code.

+The task was solved by 15 teams out of 119 teams registered in this online CTF.

 Here is a one-liner solution using Python:
 ``print(int((5934314573^5)/8))``